 - Easy to set up – Takes about 10 minutes right out of the package.

 - Ships fast – I ordered it on a Tuesday and had it 2-3 days later.

-A second, less expensive option (over 1670 sold) is Hell’s Forge Double Burner:
+A second, less expensive option is this Double Burner from Laredo Blacksmiths: